Michigan vs. Florida College Basketball BetMGM Promo Codes, Predictions & Picks - December 19

 - The Wolverines' +69 scoring differential (outscoring opponents by 6.3 points per game) is a result of scoring 82.2 points per game (48th in college basketball) while allowing 75.9 per outing (294th in college basketball).

-- The 37.5 rebounds per game Michigan averages rank 145th in the country, and are five more than the 32.5 its opponents record per contest.
+- Michigan is 145th in college basketball at 37.5 rebounds per game.
+That's five more than the 32.5 its opponents average.

-- The Wolverines' 101.8 points per 100 possessions on offense rank 52nd in college basketball, and the 94.1 points they allow per 100 possessions rank 275th in college basketball.
+- Michigan makes 1.8 more threes per contest than the opposition, 9.2 (51st in college basketball) compared to its opponents' 7.4.

-- Michigan has committed 1.4 more turnovers per game than its opponents, averaging 12.5 (234th in college basketball play) while forcing 11.1 (263rd in college basketball).
+- Michigan has lost the turnover battle on average this season, committing 12.5 per game (234th in college basketball play) while forcing 11.1 (263rd in college basketball).

+- The Gators' +95 scoring differential (outscoring opponents by 9.5 points per game) is a result of putting up 82.3 points per game (47th in college basketball) while allowing 72.8 per contest (227th in college basketball).

+- Florida pulls down 44.5 rebounds per game (sixth in college basketball) while conceding 33.1 per contest to opponents.
+It outrebounds opponents by 11.4 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.